SkyLandd/back_end_test/README.md

 # Game Backend Test

 ## Objective
-To assess your backend development skills relevant to game development.
+To assess your backend development skills relevant to game development using Node.js.

 ## Background Story
 Welcome to "Treasure Hunt," an exciting new mobile game where players embark on adventures to collect hidden treasures.
 As the backend developer, your task is to build a secure and efficient backend system to handle user authentication, manage game data, and implement complex game logic to ensure a seamless and competitive gaming experience.

 ## Instructions
-Complete the following tasks.
+Complete the following tasks using Node.js.
 Push your solutions to this repository.
 Ensure your code is well-commented and organized.

 ### Task 1: User Authentication and Game Data Management